 A = Area of the orifice, in square inches, as marked on the face of the orifice.

 30 or K = Viscosity and pump slip constant

-In conclusion, once the best pressure is known to create the desired product characteristics, then maintaining this pressure at any flow rate and any given orifice size will produce the same product results.
-Pressure, pressure and pressure is the answer to homogenization with the Sonolator Homogenizer.
+Once the best pressure is known to create the desired product characteristics, maintaining this pressure at any flow rate and any given orifice size will produce the same product results.